-A detailed flowchart describing the process of grievance starting form reception of grievance to implementation of corrective measures is shown in Figure 8-2.
+Figure 8-2 (overleaf) presents a detailed flowchart describing the process of grievance starting form reception of grievance to implementation of corrective measures.

-4.2.2 GRM for Workers
+8.2.2 GRM for Workers

 A GRM for internal employees, namely the laborers onsite are also necessary.
 It aims to allow labors to report any wrongdoings in their favor or important concerns they might have.
 This internal GRM is similar in nature to the one previously discussed (in terms of accessibility, reporting means, etc...).
 The only main difference is the contact people for each level.
 In this context, the first level involves reporting to the health and safety officer and has a duration of one week.
-The second level involves reporting to the PMU Director and should be resolved within one week.
+The second level involves reporting to the PMU Director and should be resolved within one weeks.
 It also follows the Complaints Register form (refer to Annex F).